-Intended outcome Success criteria Children consistently demonstrate Out- standing Learning Behaviours across school.
+Intended outcome Success criteria Children consistently demonstrate Outstanding Learning Behaviours across school.
 Children will be able to talk about their Outstanding Learning Behaviours, know what they are good at and which OLBs they need to improve.
 Children will consistently demonstrate high standards of personal development, behaviour and welfare.
 Children with specific SEMH needs will be able to engage in all academic and social aspects of their timetable though Individual behaviour plans where needed.
 Quantitive measures (such as Boxall profiling and Leuvan's scales) will show improvements in emotional development.
 Intervention entry and exit data will show progress.
 Children with SEMH needs will access Nurture Provision and Emotion Coaching where necessary so that that they can regulate their emotions in a safe environment this approach ensures less disruptions to their learning.
+All children and their parents will have access to 'My Happy Mind' a NHS wellbeing initiative being developed throughout school.
 Children will consistently demonstrate high Attendance at school will improve standards of personal development, behaviour and welfare Attendance data will show that PPG pupils' attendance is at least as good as, or better than, national averages.
-Regular monitoring and attendance meetings for families who are not meeting our high attendance expectations will Our Attendance officer closely monitors those children that are deemed as vulnerable and quickly liaises with the Safeguarding team ensure families are fully supported and children are attending.
+Regular monitoring and attendance meetings for families who are not meeting our high attendance expectations.
+The attendance officer will work closely with the Families team to ensure an individualised approach with families that require Team around the Family meetings.
+Our Attendance officer closely monitors those children that are deemed as vulnerable and quickly liaises with the Safeguarding team ensure families are fully supported and children are attending.
+Our Attendance Officer is working with Bradford Attendance officer to support families that have children with below 95% attendance.
 Importance of attendance shared with all families and pupils; higher attendance rates associated with higher attainment (Taylor, 2012).
 Children receive awards and regular praise and encouragement for excellent attendance this motivates and ensures high levels of attendance.
 CLA and those children on the SEND/Vulnerability register will have their emotional needs catered for in school so that they can access their learning and thrive.
 Bespoke support is provided for disadvantaged families as required.
 Early Help pathways will be established and monitored.
 Safeguarding and Families action plan will be written, monitored and evaluated.
 Disadvantaged pupils demonstrate good levels of wellbeing.
 Vulnerable pupils will have good attendance at our free breakfast club Children who attend breakfast club will make at least good progress.
 The Safeguarding and Families Team will work closely with Foodbanks and local agencies to ensure all disadvantaged children and their families feel well supported by the school.
+School are delivering food parcels provided by 'Re-Think Food' to 3 families a week.
 All PP pupils have access to full school uniform through our clothing bank.
 School will provide all PP children with a £40 uniform voucher.
-Disadvantaged children will make a positive contribution to the school, help others feel safe and understand how to improve wellbeing by becoming ıg Wellbeing Ambassadors for the sc hool.
+Disadvantaged children will make a positive contribution to the school, help others feel safe and understand how to improve wellbeing by becoming my Happy Mind Ambassadors for the school.

-3. High quality teaching for all.
+3. High quality teaching for all